aporeto-se/k8s-simple-apps/tennessee/README.md

 2. Deploy this application with no policy (learning mode)
 3. Observe dotted flows from workloads to Kube-DNS
 4. Create Kube-DNS policy
-5. Observe DNS dotted flows transistioning to solid
+5. Observe DNS dotted flows transitioning to solid
 6. Observe dotted flows from workloads to workloads (application)
 8. Create policy for application
-9. Observe application dotted flows transistioning to solid
+9. Observe application dotted flows transitioning to solid
 10. Disable learning mode
-11. Run scripts to generate rogue traffic
+11. Run scripts to generate rouge traffic
 12. Observe flows are denied
 13. Policy should be "default deny"
 14. Wait for denied flows to age out (5 minutes)